TDiazSouble/devOps-project/README.md

 click on Manage Jenkins --> Manage Plugins --> Download now and install after restart --> Restart Jenkins when installation is complete and no jobs are running

+---------- INFORMATION GATHERING ---------

+minikube addons enable metrics-server

 minikube dashboard 			--> we can see information about pods and information about jenkins in minikube

+minikube status 			--> check information about minikube running status

+kubectl get rc,services 		--> get repllication controllers and services